edgedb/edgedb/docs/cli/network.rst

 Version Check
 =============

-Version check checks current version of command-line tool by fetching ``https://packages.edgedb.com/.jsonindexes/*.json``.
+Version check checks the current version of command-line tool by fetching ``https://packages.edgedb.com/.jsonindexes/*.json``.

 Here is how request looks like::